 If your teens are like ours, they will definitely want to add to their Instagram feed while on vacation.
-Teenagers will absolutely love visiting Fisherman’s Bastion.
-It is absolutely the best place for teens to get Instagram pics and selfies of incredible architecture along with one of the best views of Budapest’s stunning Parliament building.
+Visiting the Fisherman Bastion is one of the top things to do in Budapest with teenagers.
+It is absolutely the best place in Budapest for teens to get Instagram pics and selfies of incredible architecture along with one of the best views of Budapest’s stunning Parliament building.
 If you time things right, they’ll also be able to climb to the top of the tower at Matthias Church!

 Walk along the Chain Bridge

-Ok, so a visit to Chain Bridge may not make it on everyone’s list but our teens loved it.
+Ok, so a visit to Chain Bridge may not make it on everyone’s list and most may not think of it as one of the top Budapest activities with kids but our teens loved it.
 The bridge is large and dynamic but it has a walking path on each side.
 At night, it is lit up in beautiful white lights that reflect on the Danube below.

 At the time that we visited, a popular singer had climbed to the top of the Chain Bridge and our teens regular tried to figure out how he made it to the very top.

 There was also a video of some kind being made on our last night with a gentleman doing acrobatics on the exterior of the bridge.
-I have a feeling that this bridge has regular fun things that would attract teens so if you’re visiting, make a point to check it out!
+I have a feeling that this bridge would be one of the most fun places in Budapest to visit with teens as it seems to have regular fun things that would attract teens so if you’re visiting, make a point to check it out!

 Budapest is filled with a history that is unique to any other place we’ve visited.
 Because it was our first time in a former Communist country, our teens had a lot of questions about Communism and the treatment of Budapest’s Jewish population during World War II.